batopa/test-rdt/docs/endpoints/objects.rst

             }

     :resheader Content-Type: application/json
+    :resheader Location: The url to the resource just created ``https://example.com/objects/(object_id)``
-    :status 201: Success, the object was created and return the object detail as in :http:get:`/objects/(name)`
+    :status 201: Success, the object was created.
+Return the object detail as in :http:get:`/objects/(object_id)`
     :status 400: Required parameters are missing or the request is malformed
     :status 401: Request is not authorized